6 Recommended Upgrades for Every New Pontoon Boat

 When speeding down the highway around a curve, the last thing you need is for a tire to go out and cause the boat to shift off the trailer.
 Similarly, brakes will save your car a huge amount of wear and tear and prevent the trailer from jackknifing.

-Most boats come with surge brakes only, which is probably enough for most, but some prefer to also get a full brake set.
+Most boats only come with surge brakes, which is probably enough for most, but some prefer to get a full brake set.

 Don't Skimp: VINYL!

-The advantages of vinyl are looks, durability, easier to clean with Boat Soap and less likely to grow mold.
+The advantages of vinyl are its looks and durability, ease of cleaning with boat soap and lower likelihood of mold.
 Despite those significant advantages, some pontooners still choose carpet because it's cool and soft.
 I still believe that vinyl is the way to go even if you like the feel of carpet.

 You can purchase a snap-on carpet for very little money.
 This carpet can go on the main walkway and still leave you with the quick-drying and clean vinyl in the rest of the boat.